“I don”t see that my majority…

 These examples illustrate a broader pattern: Supreme Court precedents that rest on solid legal reasoning and command broad initial support tend to become embedded in the legal landscape.
 They shape how subsequent generations of lawyers, judges, and citizens understand the law.
 They become reference points that future legal arguments must engage with rather than ignore.

+Her work on gender equality stands out as particularly important and illustrative of her approach to constitutional jurisprudence.
 Even before joining the Supreme Court, Ginsburg had established herself as the leading legal architect of constitutional protections against gender discrimination.
 As a litigator in the 1970s, she argued six cases before the Supreme Court, winning five of them.
 She developed a careful strategy of bringing cases that would incrementally expand the Equal Protection Clause’s application to sex discrimination, building precedent step by step.

 Once on the Court, she continued this work, both in majority opinions and in her role as a consensus-builder among her colleagues.
 Her opinions in this area drew on constitutional text, precedent, and evolving social understandings of equality.
 They extended protections without making dramatic leaps that might have proven vulnerable to reversal.